Section 1 converted

 Osteopathy and Insurance

 The appointment cost must be paid in-clinic.
 The treatment invoice can then be submitted to your insurance company.
 Most health insurers will reimburse the treatment in whole or in part, if alternative healthcare is included in your supplementary package and provided that the treatment is performed by a registered osteopath.
-Contact your insurer directly to confirm your reimbursement amount.
+Our osteopaths at Wijs are registered with NRO (Dutch Register for Osteopathy).

-Osteopaths can be registered with the NOF (Dutch Federation for Osteopathy) and NRO (Dutch Register for Osteopathy).
 Contact your insurer directly to confirm your reimbursement amount.

 Osteo